Storey: Numbering

 Floor numbering is the numbering scheme used for a building's floors.
 There are two major schemes in use across the world.
 In the first system, used in such countries as the United States, Canada, China, Finland, Japan, Norway, Russia, and other ex-Soviet states, the number of floors is counted literally; that is, when one enters a building through the ground-level front door, one walks quite literally on the first floor; the storey above it therefore counts as the second floor.
-In the other system, used in the majority of European countries, floor at ground level is called the "ground floor", frequently having no number (or "0"); the next floor up is assigned the number 1 and is the first floor (first elevation), the first basement level gets '−1', and so on.
+In the other system, used in the majority of European countries, floor at ground level is called the "ground floor", if numbered having 0 as number; the next floor up is assigned the number 1 and is named the first floor (first elevation), the first basement level gets −1, and so on.
 In both systems, the numbering of higher floors continues sequentially as one goes up, as shown in the following table: